Pulmonary alveolar proteinosis

-The understanding of PAP has evolved considerably over time.
+The understanding of pulmonary alveolar proteinosis has evolved considerably over time.

-PAP was originally defined by histopathologic findings of amorphous periodic acid-Schiff (PAS) stain (+) lipoproteinaceous material filling the alveoli, with relatively normal background lung architecture 11.
-Upon discovery that the PAS(+) material represents debris derived from the pulmonary surfactant, it became clear that PAP represents a disorder of surfactant turnover 12.
+Pulmonary alveolar proteinosis was originally defined by histopathologic findings of amorphous periodic acid-Schiff (PAS) stain positive, lipoproteinaceous material filling the alveoli, with relatively normal background lung architecture 11.
+Upon discovery that the PAS(+) material represents debris derived from the pulmonary surfactant, it became clear that pulmonary alveolar proteinosis represents a disorder of surfactant turnover 12.

-More recently, multiple causative factors for PAP have been elucidated.
+More recently, multiple causative factors for pulmonary alveolar proteinosis have been elucidated.
 Alveolar macrophages, the key to surfactant homeostasis, are regulated by the granulocyte-macrophage-colony-stimulating factor (GM-CSF).
-Acquired autoimmunity to GM-CSF is now believed to be the most common cause of PAP in adults 4,12.
-Concurrent lung diseases which cause impaired alveolar macrophage function may also lead to a secondary form of PAP.
-Much more rarely, genetic mutations which phenotypically yield abnormal surfactant or GM-CSF cause a severe congenital form of PAP 12.
+Acquired autoimmunity to GM-CSF is now believed to be the most common cause of pulmonary alveolar proteinosis in adults 4,12.
+Concurrent lung diseases which cause impaired alveolar macrophage function may also lead to a secondary form of pulmonary alveolar proteinosis.
+Much more rarely, genetic mutations which phenotypically yield abnormal surfactant or GM-CSF cause a severe congenital form of pulmonary alveolar proteinosis 12.

-Thus, PAP may be divided into three broad categories:
+Thus, pulmonary alveolar proteinosis may be divided into three broad categories:

 autoimmune: formerly referred to as idiopathic or primary, 90% of cases